Narengowda/jekyll-now/_drafts/_posts/logistic-regression-sms-spam-ham-classification-using-tfidf-vectorizer.md

     (1394, 7170)
     Accuracy: 90.24 percent

-Lets test our classfier with some sample messages.
+Lets test our classifier with some sample messages.

 ```python
 mess = ['you are a WINNER!!
 To claim 1000$ call 99999999', "I am ready to invest in dating service"]